Cybercriminals attack a ferry service off the east coast of the United States

 A cyber attack against JBS on Sunday forced it to suspend part of its production in Australia and the United States.

-The White House said the agency had been extorted by "probably a Russian-based criminal organization" and said it was "investigating" retaliation against US President Joe Biden.
+The White House said the agency had extorted money from "a Russian-based criminal organization" and said it was "considering" retaliation against US President Joe Biden.

 New York City's train and bus service was also hit by a global cyber attack on April 20, the regulatory authority MDA said Wednesday.
 But he pointed out that the safety of passengers was never in danger.

-Post-attack audit "There is no evidence that operating systems have been compromised, that they have access to customer or employee information, data loss, or changes in our core systems," said Rafael Portnoy, MD's Technical Manager.
+Post-attack audit "There is no evidence that operating systems have been compromised, that they have access to customer or employee information, data loss, or changes in our core systems," MDA Technical Manager Rafael Portnoy said in a statement.